Charte-dot/The-Zodiac-Zone/README.md

   - Fixed: Error logic was correct but implementation was incorrect, removed integer (int) from the where I had had month and day defined.

 - The application would not except 29th of February as a Date of Birth.
   - Fixed: I had a import of datetime from date and this was counteracting the month and day input as it was seeing the user input as a date and not numerical values.
-As I wasn't working with dates exactly I removed this import and and adjusted the maximum day value to except 29th February as a date of Birth.
+As I wasn't working with dates exactly so I removed this import and and adjusted the maximum day value for month number 2, to except 29th February as a date of Birth input.

 - PEP8 had amber warning "Line break before binary operator".
 I had several of these warning relating to a section of code.
   - Fixed: The the lines of code in if , elif, else statement I used to calculate the month and day the user inputs to correspond with a star sign were too long.
 I had seperated the individual statements into two smaller lines.
 I placed the "OR" operator on the second line, when I should have had it at the end the first line.
 Correted this error and code passed PEP8